MaterializeInc/materialize/doc/user/content/sql/recursive-ctes.md

 ## Examples

 Let's consider a very simple schema consisting of `users` that belong to a hierarchy of geographical `areas` and exchange `transfers` between each other.
+Use the [SQL Shell](https://console.materialize.com/) to run the sequence of commands below.

 ### Example schema